telehash/telehash.github.io/protocol.md

 These requests are always sent with a `"end":true` and no response is generated.

-If a sender has multiple known public network paths back to it, it should include an [alts](#alts) array with those paths, such as when it has a valid public ipv6 address.
+If a sender has multiple known public network paths back to it, it should include an [paths](#paths) array with those paths, such as when it has a valid public ipv6 address.
 Any internal paths (local area network addresses) must not be included in a peer request, only known public address information can be sent here.
 Internal paths must only be sent in a [path](#path) request since that is private over a line and not exposed to any third party (like the peer/connect flow is).

 <a name="connect" />
 ### `"type":"connect"` - Connect to a hashname